Project your LISA savings including the 25% government bonus for first home purchase or retirement.

 | 10 | 35 | £40,000 | £10,000 | £66,034 |

-The Lifetime ISA was introduced in April 2017 to help younger people save for their first home or retirement.
+The Lifetime ISA (LISA) was introduced to help younger people save for their first home or for retirement.
 The 25% government bonus is one of the most generous savings incentives available, effectively giving you an immediate 25% return on your contributions before any investment growth.
+This makes it a powerful tool for long-term savings goals.

 Building a savings habit is one of the most effective ways to improve your financial wellbeing.
 You may also find our Compound Interest Savings Calculator useful for related calculations.

 For a broader view of your finances, try the Compound Interest Calculator or the Take-Home Pay Calculator.
 All of our calculators are free to use and updated for the 2026/27 tax year where applicable.
+For official LISA rules, visit GOV.UK Lifetime ISA guide.

 Compound Interest Savings Calculator